microsoft/ads-kerberos/README.md

 NOTE: The test suite requires an active kerberos deployment, see `test/scripts/travis.sh` to better understand these requirements.

+### Releasing

+Release a new version of the extension by:

+1. Running `npm release`
+2. Pushing release commit to repo
+3. The release will be created in Github automatically by the CD pipeline, go to it and download the package artifact (tgz)
+4. Run `npm publish <path to tarball>`

 # Documentation

 ## Classes